minziappa/spring_security_sample/README.md

 * Tomcat7

 ## Get started
-In the Dependencies of a Pom.xml, add the following:
+Add the following the dependencies and the properties in Pom.xml:
 ```
 <properties>
 	<org.springframework.secutiry.version>3.1.4.RELEASE</org.springframework.secutiry.version>